abbhishekpandey47/is-website/posts/what-is-webflow.md

 Webflow’s plans include a free option, but custom domains and hosting require a paid plan (starting at $12/month).

-### Can I migrate an existing blog to Webflow?

-You can migrate your blog by importing content into Webflow CMS or manually recreating posts.

 ### Does Webflow need coding?

 Do you need to know how to code to use Webflow?
 The answer is no. Webflow does not require you to be code-savvy, but unlike its competitors, it offers custom code freedom for those who know how.
 This makes Webflow an equally great option for those new to web design and those with more experience.